University-Assisted Community Schools

 Hundreds of Penn students participate in University-Assisted Community School programs each year through ABCS courses, internships, work-study, and volunteer opportunities.

 For example, Community School Student Partnerships (CSSP) is a Penn student-run organization that provides academic and cultural enrichment to children and families in West and Southwest Philadelphia.
 As part of the university-assisted community school network through the Netter Center, CSSP operates after school and evening programs across six public schools in West Philadelphia by recruiting, training, and coordinating nearly 400 Penn student tutors/mentors.

 Another example is the Silverman Fellows Program, led by Penn undergraduates, which works to promote critical reading, writing, and speaking skills in West Philadelphia high-school classrooms.

 For more information on how to participate, please see: Get Involved: Students.

 University-assisted community schools are also part of a larger national movement for community schools.
-The Netter Center's Director is the Chair and a Founder of the Coalition for Community Schools, which now has more than 160 local, state, and national member organizations in education K-16, youth development, family support, community building, government, and philanthropy.
-The Coalition's most recent National Forum was held April 7-9, 2010 in Philadelphia and was co-hosted by the Netter Center.
+The Netter Center's Director is Chair Emeritus and a Founder of the Coalition for Community Schools, which now has more than 160 local, state, and national member organizations in education K-16, youth development, family support, community building, government, and philanthropy.
+The Coalition's 2010 National Forum was held in Philadelphia and was co-hosted by the Netter Center.